KULL-Centre/FRETpredict/README.md

 FRET.run()

 ```
-Compute reweighted FRET efficiency based on protein-dye interactions
+Here is how to reweight the trajectory by per-frame dye-protein weights.

 ```python

 FRET.reweight(boltzmann_weights=True, reweight_output_prefix='E_pp11_reweighted')

 ```
-and combine user-provided weights (numpy array) from previous calculations (e.g., Enhanced sampling simulations)
+Per-frame dye-protein weights can be combined with user-provided weights (numpy array) from previous calculations (e.g., Enhanced sampling simulations), which are passed as a numpy array to the `user_weights` attribute.

 ```python

 FRET.reweight(boltzmann_weights=True, user_weights=user_weights_pp11, reweight_output_prefix='E_pp11_reweighted')

 ```

 User-provided weights alone can be used to reweight the ensemble.
-In this case Boltzmann weights are not used and only frames with steric clashes between dye and protein are discarded
+In this case Boltzmann weights are not used and only frames with steric clashes between dye and protein are discarded (default behaviour).

 ```python